esrlabs/chipmunk/application/client/src/assets/documentation/search/breadcrumbs.md

 # Breadcrumbs Mode

-Breadcrumbs mode allows mix search result and other content.
-It's very useful in cases when it's important to undestand what was logged before/after target occasion.
+Breadcrumbs mode allows mixed search results and other content.
+It's very useful in cases when it's essential to understand what was logged before/after the target occasion.

 ![Breadcrumbs mode](assets/documentation/search/breadcrumbs.gif)